 - A small number of commoner Riedesels also lived in western Pomerania (Vorpommern) in what is now northeastern Germany.
 Their origins are less clear but the name was establised there by the 1500s as well.
 The alternative spelling of "Rietesel" was common there.
-A few of this group emigrated to the Chicago area, but the male line disappeared in America and is almost extinct in Pomerania as well.
+A few of this group emigrated to the Chicago area.
+There are very few bearers of the Rietesel variation in either Germany or North America.

 Research into the nobility is a specialized field and this

 site makes no effort to document the history of the Riedesel zu

 Eisenbach or other lines of Riedesel knights who disappeared by

 the 1600s.
 Instead, our goal is to preserve and share Riedesel

 - The roughly 60 emigrants from Wittgenstein by the name of Riedesel who came to the United States in the 1800s, their ancestors and descendants.
 All were from the small villages of Wunderthausen and Erndtebrück.

 - Closely related families who share much of the same history, especially in the Wheatland, Iowa area

 - The small number of emigrants from Pomerania.
 Ancestral records for them are sketchy.